fpelaezt/devops/AWS/aws-certifications/architect/Guide4-Virtual_Private_Cloud_VPC.md

     * Public: directs traffic to IGW
     * Private: not directs traffic to IGW
     * VPN: directs traffic to VPG, and doesn't have a route to an IGW
-  * Default VPCs contains a public subnet in every Availability Zones in the Region.
-Netmask /20
   * Subnets can communicate with each other by default*

 * Route Tables